roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  Sarah: Thank you Mistress.

  What the fuck?
 Fucking me too?
 This was getting past the point of ridiculous.
 I could feel my cheeks getting red with anger; how dare that bitch use my mother to get to me!
 That was the last chat.
 I went back to her e-mails and the first one was dated a couple of days later.
-Report_Story #2